vanesa/kid-o/README.md

 - [x] Shows children's profiles

-- [x] Previews and uploads images
+- [x] Previews, compresses and uploads images

-- [x] Saves new or updated home location data from the map into the database and show it on the map.
+- [x] Saves new or updated home location data from the map into the database and shows it on the map.

 - [x] Flask app routes requests to the database and manages form validation via Flask-WTForms.

-- [x] Enables search by first-, last-, both names or part of the name.
+- [x] Enables search by first-, last-, both names, part of the name or school year.

 ##### Security with Bcrypt and Flask-Login